Vodafone Executes Share Buyback Program with Goldman Sachs - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Vodafone Group Plc announced the purchase of 1,000,000 of its ordinary shares from Goldman Sachs International as part of its ongoing share buyback program.
-This move is intended to hold the shares in treasury, which could potentially enhance shareholder value and improve the company’s financial metrics.
+Vodafone Group Plc announced the purchase of 170,000 of its ordinary shares from Goldman Sachs International as part of a previously announced share buyback program.
+The shares will be held in treasury, contributing to Vodafone’s capital management strategy and potentially impacting shareholder value by reducing the number of shares in circulation.

 The most recent analyst rating on (GB:VOD) stock is a Hold with a £82.00 price target.
 To see the full list of analyst forecasts on Vodafone stock, see the GB:VOD Stock Forecast page.